bigkahuna443/SkinModHelper/docs/guide/README.md

 If you don't want to do that, and if you want to manually set a more unique new root path, then you can use this:
 ```
-  SpecificPlayerSprite_Path: [path to the root directory of a specific texture]
+  SpecificPlayerSprite_Path: [path to the root directory of some specific texture]
     # Path's starting point is "Graphics/Atlases/Gameplay/"
 ```